ibmm-unibe-ch/TemBERTure/README.md

 Both models are built upon the existing protBERT-BFD language model [1] and fine-tuned through an adapter-based approach [2], [3].

 This repository provides implementations and weights for both tasks, allowing users to leverage these models for various protein-related predictive tasks.
-The `/data` folder contains the used datasets for the project.
+The `/data` folder contains the protein IDs used for creating the different datasets used for the project.
+The protein sequences can be extracted from the TemBERTureDB database.

 ## How to use TemBERTure

-#### 1.Download
+#### 1. Download
 ```
 git clone https://github.com/ibmm-unibe-ch/TemBERTure.git
 cd TemBERTure
 git filter-branch --subdirectory-filter temBERTure -- --all
 ```
-#### 2.Install the python env (python 3.9.18)
+#### 2. Install the python env (python 3.9.18)

 **Conda**:
 `conda install --file requirements.txt`
 **pip**:
 `pip install -r requirements.txt`

-#### 3.Use TemBERTure
+#### 3. Use TemBERTure
+i.e.:
 ```
 seq = 'MEKVYGLIGFPVEHSLSPLMHNDAFARLGIPARYHLFSVEPGQVGAAIAGVRALGIAGVNVTIPHKLAVIPFLDEVDEHARRIGAVNTIINNDGRLIGFNTDGPGYVQALEEEMNITLDGKRILVIGAGGGARGIYFSLLSTAAERIDMANRTVEKAERLVREGEGGRSAYFSLAEAETRLDEYDIIINTTSVGMHPRVEVQPLSLERLRPGVIVSNIIYNPLETKWLKEAKARGARVQNGVGMLVYQGALAFEKWTGQWPDVNRMKQLVIEALRR'
 ```